 If you have been looking for a rescue dog for a while, but have kids, you may find it discouraging.
 Many rescues will not adopt to families with kids, or with kids under a certain age.
-Typically this is due to something that has happened, and falls into the “lesson learned” category.
+This is typically due to something that has happened and falls into the “lesson learned” category.
 This video is a bit of an eyeopener.
-(We know it’s hard to watch, but it includes important messaging)
+(We know it’s hard to watch, but it includes important messaging.)

 In rescue, volunteers feel this frustration from parents.
-We get yelled at, we hear “no, not my kids—my kids are good around dogs”, or we get the ultimatum “fine, I’ll go to a breeder”.
-If your family really wants a dog, we do want you to make it happen – whether it be a dog that is young or old, purebred or rescue – your child’s safety is paramount.
+We get yelled at.
+We hear “No, not my kids—my kids are good around dogs.”
+Or we get the ultimatum “Fine, I’ll go to a breeder.”
+If your family really wants a dog, we want you to make it happen.
+And whether it be a dog that is young or old, purebred or rescue, your child’s safety is paramount.

 We looked for ways to share our knowledge, but we really found these articles great for the whole family: